FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/queryrules.md

 ![Query Request Match - Request](../../../assets/images/request-match-rules/addingquerymatchrule.png)

-We have added the key value pair of `Search` and `Orbital` (which should look like this locally `https://localhost:5001/?Search=Orbital`) with the rule of `Equals`.
+We have added the key value pair of `Search` and `Orbital` (which will match `https://localhost:5001/?Search=Orbital`) with the rule of `Equals`.
 This rule will check request query parameters to ensure they have the correct key and value.

 Once a key and a value of the request have been added, you will need to add a response.
 The response includes the status code, an optional header and the body of the response.

-#### Response being populated
+The following image shows which response to use:

 ![Query Request Match - Response](../../../assets/images/request-match-rules/addingquerymatchruleresponse.png)

 In the response section, the status code is a `200` and we added a body.

-Now click "Save" to save the scenario and head back to the main Scenario Overview page.
+Click "Save" to save the scenario and return to the Scenario Overview page.